Skip to content

 Stop selling tip #4: Ask yourself, “Who cares?”

-A couple questions lurk at the back of every white paper reader’s mind: “So what?” and “Who cares?”
+A couple questions are ready to pop into every reader’s mind: “So what?” and “Who cares?”

 • Does my audience care?